 About the Author

-This article was written by search marketing consultant Chris Everett of Captivate Search Marketing in Atlanta, Georgia.
+This article was written by SEO consultant Chris Everett of Captivate Search Marketing in Atlanta, Georgia.

 Chris has worked with the Exponent CMS open source project since 2007.